-Paratransit Vehicles
+Paratransit Vehicles Maintenance Costs Per Year

-The analysis for paratransit vehicles did not produce a clear optimal replacement point.
-Upon investigation, the job records used to calculate total maintenance costs did not have available cost data and downtime information was not available.
-Work order count by age of vehicle remained nearly unchanged between years 1 and 6, with a slight decrease in the number of work orders generated after year 6 (Figure 3-4).
+The job records used to calculate total maintenance costs did not have cost data or downtime information (likely due to the fact that paratransit and vanpool services are provided by a contractor).
+Work order count by age of vehicle remained nearly unchanged between years 1 and 6, with a slight decrease in the number of work orders generated after year 6 (Figure 3-3).
+Due to a lack of cost information, the analysis did not suggest an optimal useful life for targeting replacement.